Aargau/case-studies-1/_posts/2015-07-21-Automated-testing-of-Web-sites-on-Windows-Phone.md

 A [blog post](http://blog.vjrantal.net/2015/02/05/angularjs-automated-testing-on-windows-phone/) contains more information about how to setup the driver and gives details on how to setup tests of an AngularJS-based app to be executed against the driver.

-The blog post also includes a [video](https://www.youtube.com/watch?v=juU2GHyCOJc) that shows Ionic frameworkís tests running on a physical device.
+The blog post also includes a [video](https://www.youtube.com/watch?v=juU2GHyCOJc) that shows Ionic framework‚Äôs tests running on a physical device.

 ## Example test